You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for buprenorphine

-Buprenorphine vs Heroin: A Comparative Analysis of the Two Substances
+Buprenorphine vs Heroin: A Comparative Analysis of the Two Opioids

 What is Heroin?

-Heroin is a highly addictive and illegal opioid drug derived from morphine, a natural substance found in opium poppies.
-It is often sold as a white or brown powder, or as a black sticky substance known as black tar heroin.
-Heroin can be smoked, snorted, or injected, and its effects can last for several hours.
+Heroin is an illegal, highly addictive opioid drug that is derived from morphine, a natural substance found in opium poppies.
+It is typically sold as a white or brown powder or as a black, sticky substance known as black tar heroin.
+Heroin can be smoked, snorted, or injected, and its effects are similar to those of morphine, including feelings of euphoria, relaxation, and sedation.

 What is Buprenorphine?